bazelbuild/bazel/site/versions/master/docs/windows.md

 #### Test

-0. remove nupkg files that are not the version you're testing.
 0. Build the package (without `isRelease`)
   * run a webserver (`python -m SimpleHTTPServer` in `scripts/packages/chocolatey` is convenient and starts one on `http://localhost:8000`)
   * adjust `chocolateyinstall.ps1` so that the `$url` and `$url64` parameters point to `http://localhost:8000/bazel_0.3.1_windows_x86_64.zip`
 0. Test the install

-    The `buildAndInstall.ps1` should build and install the package.

-    `$LASTEXITCODE` after running the script should be `0`.
+    The `test.ps1` should install the package cleanly (and error if it did not install cleanly), then tell you what to do next.

     In a new (msys2) shell
     ```shell